sisap-challenges/sisap-challenges.github.io/datasets.md

 \textoutput{./datasets/table}

+@@warn
+Metadata for 100K and 300K does not correspond to first 100K and 300K elements of large subsets.
+More precisely, 100K and 300K subsets include registers with NSFW missing values while large subsets remove missing values.
+@@
 <!--
 ## Projection's recall and baseline search times (bruteforce)
 Each projection is an approximation of the original CLIP embeddings; therefore, they produce a quality reduction.
 For instance, we computed the upper bound recall scores (using brute force) for searching for the 30 nearest neighbors are: